Skip to main content

 Overview

 Starched white cotton short nurse's cap, with curved, turned up flap at the front.
 When flat, the cap is almost oblong in shape.
 One long edge is gently curved.
-The other long edge has u-shaped cut-outs on either end which give it a winged appearance.
+The other long edge has u-shaped cut-outs on either end which give it a winged appearance when folded.

 The cap has three buttonholes on one long edge, one at either end on the point of each 'wing', and one at the centre back.
 The outer wings were fastened at the centre back with a shaft button and pin.
 This transformed the flat cap to a three-dimensional shape that perched on the nurse's head, secured to the hair with bobby pins.